4Ax-Technologies/capture_device1/Network model.md

 single class was implemented precision scores in the evaluation phase of 90%+ were routinely achieved.
 The number of train epochs was therefore gradually increased until 93% was routinely achieved at 30 epochs.

-At this point there were only 2 main parameters that were still being tweaked, one of which was the pixel resolution to which the model resized training data before training commenced.
+At this point only 2 main parameters were still being tweaked, one of which was the pixel resolution to which the model resized training data before training commenced.
 Moving from 1/4 x 1/4 of the capture device resolution, through 1/3 x 1/3 and then 1/2 x 1/2 resizing brought improvements in precision while remaining within operating capabilities.